-In this regard, it is indicated that, some agents have pointed out the possibility that the "Circular" contemplates a reduction of the entry tariff from LNG facilities in order to reflect the security of supply and promote competitiveness with Portugal and France LNG facilities.
+In this regard, it is indicated that, a relevant part of the agents have value positively a reduction of the entry tariff from LNG facilities in order to reflect the security of supply and promote competitiveness with Portugal and France LNG facilities, although they have considered it insufficient, while two agents have opposed the discount introduced, one due to the impact on the utilization of LNG plants at the Iberian level and the development of MIBGAS and the other for considering it discriminatory with respect gas pipeline connections.
 On the other hand, some agents have proposed the leveling of prices at the international connection entry points to the transmission network.
 Finally, two agents have proposed a reduction in the entry tariffs to the transmission network to injections of manufactured gases and gases from unconventional sources.

-This Commission, in line with the agents' and MITECO's responses, contemplates a discount on the entries to the transmission network from the LNG facilities justified by the security of supply that LNG plants provide to the system.
-Regarding the discount on the entry tariff for injections of manufactured gases and gases from unconventional sources proposed by the agents, considers that it would not comply with the requirements established in the tariff code.
+This Commission, in line with the majority agents' and MITERD's responses, contemplates a discount on the entries to the transmission network from the LNG facilities justified by the LNG plants security of supply provide to the system.
+Regarding the discount on the entry tariff for injections of manufactured gases and gases from unconventional sources proposed by the agents, the CNMC considers that it would not comply with the requirements established in the tariff code.